VENEZUELA: An Introduction

 View Firm profile

-From a domestic perspective some of the most relevant features of the legal framework are the following:
+From a domestic perspective, some of the main features of the legal framework are as follows:

 Economics and Taxes

-(i) National taxes as IT (territorial and worldwide basis and tariff up to 35% on net income), VAT (16%), Large Networth Tax (0.25% on net patrimony) and financial transactions taxes (2% or 3-% on transaction value),
+(i) National taxes as the Income Tax (territorial and worldwide basis and tariff up to 35% on net income), VAT (16%), Large Net worth Tax (0.25% on net assets) and Large Financial Transactions Tax (2% or 3-% on transaction value),

-(ii) local or municipal taxes, as Economic Activities tax IAE and Real State local taxes, and
+(ii) Local or municipal taxes, as Economic Activities Tax (IAE for its acronym in Spanish) and Real State local taxes; and,

-(iii) several special tax contributions (social, sports, technology and sciences, among others).
+(iii) Several special tax contributions (pensions, social, sports, technology, and sciences, among others).

-Venezuela has an interesting double taxation net, and we have DTT with more than 35 countries including: Germany, Spain, Switzerland, USA, Italy, Portugal, amongst other countries, which is very interesting to keep in mind when promoting foreign investment.
+Venezuela has an interesting Double Taxation Treaty net, and we have DTA with more than 35 countries including: Germany, Spain, Switzerland, USA, Italy, Portugal, amongst other countries, which is important to keep in mind when promoting foreign investment.

-Moreover, there have been benefits attached to importing a large list of products for the last two years and recently an exoneration for importing hydrocarbons has been granted in favour of both public and private entities.
+In addition, for the last two years, there have been benefits for the importation of a long list of products, and recently an exemption for the importation of hydrocarbons has been granted in favor of both public and private entities.

 Labour

-Venezuelan labour legislation is protectionist to employees, so the main challenge for employers is to improve remuneration schemes to minimise labour risks and guarantee the continuity of their operations and retain their personnel.
+Venezuelan labour legislation is protectionist towards employees, so the main challenge for employers is to design improved remuneration schemes to minimise labour risks and ensure the continuity of their operations and the retention of their staff.

-An informal dollarisation process has increased the adoption of foreign currency schemes of employee remuneration, the effects of which must be carefully measured.
+An informal process of dollarisation has increased the use of foreign currency systems for employee remuneration, the impact of which needs to be carefully measured.

 Corporate and Merger & Acquisitions